sapcc/go-makefile-maker/README.md

   codebase for security issues (e.g. [CodeQL] code scanning), spelling errors, and missing license headers.

+This project is based on the idea to have as many options as necessary but as little as possible.
+Not every part of the program is configurable (see #configuration), some things are hardcoded or implicit (see #implicit-configuration).
+If more options are required or some assumptions are wrong, please get in touch.

 ## Installation

 The easiest way to get `go-makefile-maker` is: `go install github.com/sapcc/go-makefile-maker@latest`.